epasseto/UdacityDataScienceCapstone/README.md

 **4. Final Results**

+We had taken a Perceptron architecture as a **Paradigm**.
+The idea was to train it by zero, to identify **dog breeds**.
+Our fist configuration was as this **orange box**, over here:

 ![machines](figs/machine1.png)

-**R**The final results are discussed in detail.
-Explain the exploration as to why some techniques worked better than others, or how improvements were made are documented.
+And then we took as result kind of **16%** of Accuracy.
+It was not a big deal.
+The strategy is to take in account good results from the past (as using **Kernels** not so small, as 2x2 and like, 4x4, that demonstrated to be a good size for this project.

-One idea is to use the ancient **Roman Empire** strategy, that is: "first **occupy**, then **reinforce**!"
+And the gereral idea was to use the ancient **Roman Empire** strategy, that is: "first **occupy**, then **reinforce**!"

 Jo, just imagine that this **orange box** over here is our already conceived first Perceptron architecture: